berick/Presentations/Evergreen-2022/osrf-redis.md

 * ACL's to prevent access to private services
     * See osrf_control --reset-message-bus
     * 3 accounts: 'default', 'opensrf@public', and 'opensrf@private'
-* Gateway additionally verifies requests for public services
+* Gateway additionally verifies requests for public services as an added security layer and to prevent requests going to nonexistent end points.

 ---